Mark Stone's Success and Achievements in Timeline

 2015: Led NHL in Takeaways

-During the 2015–16 season, Mark Stone appeared in most of the Senators' games and led the NHL in takeaways for the second-straight season.
+During the 2015-16 season, Mark Stone appeared in most of the Senators' games, scoring 61 points across 75 games, and led the NHL in takeaways for the second-straight season.

 2015: Tied for Rookie Scoring Lead

-In 2015, Mark Stone ended the season tied for the rookie scoring lead with Johnny Gaudreau with 64 points, while also leading the NHL in takeaways with 98.
+In 2014-15 season, Mark Stone ended the season tied for the rookie scoring lead with Johnny Gaudreau, with 64 points in 80 games, and led the NHL in takeaways (98).

 During the 2016-17 season, Mark Stone scored 54 points across 71 games and led the NHL in takeaways for the third-straight season with 96.

-In 2016, Mark Stone was selected to Team Canada for the World Championships, where the team won the gold medal.
+In 2016, Mark Stone was named to Team Canada at the World Championships, where the team won the gold medal.

-May 26, 2019: Silver Medal at the IIHF World Championship and Named Tournament MVP
+May 26, 2019: Silver Medal and MVP at IIHF World Championship

-On May 26, 2019, Mark Stone helped Canada win the Silver Medal at the IIHF World Championship, finishing with 14 points and being named the tournament's Most Valuable Player by the media.
+On May 26, 2019, Mark Stone and Team Canada finished with the Silver Medal after losing the final to Finland.
+Stone co-led the tournament with 14 points and was named the tournament's Most Valuable Player.

-During the 2022–23 season, Mark Stone captained the Golden Knights to their first Stanley Cup championship, notably scoring a hat-trick in the series clinching game five of the 2023 Stanley Cup Finals.
+In 2023, Mark Stone captained the Golden Knights to their first Stanley Cup championship and scored a hat-trick in the series-clinching game five of the 2023 Stanley Cup Finals.